Creasting a diverse network of future leaders across the world

-This six-month online programme will start during the IIC Lima Congress in September 2024 and will run to February 2025, averaging a commitment of four or five hours per month, and with a variety of engaging online live events with course leaders, small groups, mentors and coaches.
+With generous funding from the Getty Foundation, the programme will start during the IIC Lima Congress and will run to February 2025, averaging a commitment of four or five hours per month, and with a variety of engaging online live events with course leaders, small groups, mentors and coaches.
 By the end of the course, participants will be equipped with new networks, contacts and insights into their own leadership style - plus a certificate of participation.

 Funded support to develop leadership skills with an international cohort